-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH PHYSICIANS should state PATION is very important.
-1. PLACE OF BEAT Registration District No.....
-Primary Registration District No. 5742 2 0 EXACTLY.
-PHYSIC: (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
-COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 22607 statement of OCCUPATION is very important.
+1. PLACE OF TOTAL Redistration District No.....
+Primary Registration District No. Registered No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred 5 0 year.
+How lond in U.S., if of foreign birth?
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3, SEX SINGLE, MARRIED, WIDOWED OR 16.
 DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-5A.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE MONTHS DAYS If LESS than 1 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+SA.
+IF MARRIED, WIDOWED OR DIVORCED HUSBAND OF (OR) WIFE OF (MONTH, DAY AND YEAR) 7.
+AGE MONTHS If LESS than 1 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
+CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)..... . (duration)...... yrs. (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?
-(STATE OR COUNTRY) O'DID AN OPERATION PRECEDE DEATHY......
-DATE OF.....
-10, NAME OF FATHER WAS THERE AN AUTOPSY?.....
-11. BIRTHPLACE OF FATHER (CITY OR TOWN) & WHAT TEST CONFIRMED DIAGNOSIST. .
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?.....
+(STATE OR COUNTRY) 10.
+NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (cr.
 (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the DISBARE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN)......
-(1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+MAIDEN NAME OF MOTHE Every item of OF DEATH State the Dishasa Causing Deated. or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-29. UNDERTAKER REGISTRAR
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE/OF BURIAL (Address) 15.
+20. UNDERTAKE ADDRESS